 Hike through beautiful pine forests, watch as colorful hot air balloons soar, and get a taste of the food, music, and culture that defines East Texas when you visit Longview.
 Situated about two hours east of Dallas, Longview is a great place to go for many of the quintessential Piney Woods experiences.
 Whether you’re looking for some of the best barbecue and burgers in Texas, listening to the blues and country music East Texas is known for, or tasting award-winning wine, you’ll find it all in this town.
 Discover what Longview has to offer below and start planning your next road trip here.

 Catching a glimpse of colorful hot air balloon floating in the sky is already enough to grab your attention.
 Imagine how you’ll feel when you see several dozen.
-That’s exactly what you’ll get at the Great Texas Balloon Race (July 27 – 29), a long-running event that attracts some of the top hot air balloon pilots on the planet.
+That’s exactly what you’ll get at the Great Texas Balloon Race (late July), a long-running event that attracts some of the top hot air balloon pilots on the planet.
 Watch the flights during the day and stick around for the Balloon Glow, when dozens of balloons illuminate the night sky.
 Along with all the jaw-dropping sights, the event also includes live music on Friday and Saturday night; a special play area for kids; and arts, crafts, and food vendors.

 If you can’t make it for the race but still want to experience hot air ballooning, book a flight with Balloon Adventures U.S.A.
 Feel the wind in your hair and take in a spectacular view of East Texas as you drift high above terra firma, a bucket list-worthy moment if there ever was one.